DotNyslexic/CPRE381/README.md

 ###### Lab 2
 Create a unit to take the one's complement of a number.
 Also create a two to one MUX.
 Create a functional full adder.
 Lastly, create a Fully functioning adder/subtractor arithmetic logic unit (ALU).

+###### Lab 3
+Begin working with stored (register) values.
+Create a decoder and a MUX for the Microprocessor without Interlocked Pipelined Stages (MIPS) application.
+Finally, implement MIPS application that is capable of adding/subtracting values in addition to storing them.